Exposures – In Retrospect and Denial

-Exposures – In Retrospect and Denial is a compilation album by the Swedish melodic death metal band Dark Tranquillity, that was released in 2004.
+Exposures – In Retrospect and Denial is the first compilation album by Swedish melodic death metal band Dark Tranquillity, that was released in 2004.

 Disc 1 Tracks 1 and 2 were recorded during the Damage Done sessions in 2002.
 Track 1 had been unreleased, and track 2 had been only available on the Japanese version of the album.

 Disc 1 Tracks 3-5 were recorded during the Haven sessions in 2000.
 Tracks 3 and 4 had been unreleased, and track 5 had been only available on the Japanese version of the album.

 Disc 1 Tracks 6 and 7 were recorded during the Projector sessions in 1998.
 Track 6 had been available on the limited digipak edition of the album, and track 7 was on a Limited Edition of this album.

 Disc 1 Tracks 8 and 9 were taken from the A Moonclad Reflection EP (1992).

 Disc 1 Tracks 10-12 were taken from the Trail of Life Decayed demo (1991).

 Some early versions of the release for Disc 1, have the tracks 3 & 4 and 6 & 7 flipped or misprinted.